Hashawha Hills 50 km Trail Run

 The course has about two miles of asphalt, three miles of gravel road, and 26 miles of trail.
 The course is mostly single track trails along with some old woods roads and open fields.
 The entire course is runnable.
 There are no mountains, no rocks, and no roots, but there are a few stream crossings (you WILL get your feet wet) and never ending small hills to wear you down with a few bigger hills thrown in just for fun.
 The scenery changes from mostly woods to meadows and open fields with beautiful views of rolling farmland.
 The course will be well marked for the entire distance; however, runners will have to pay attention to remain on course.

 Pre-Race: Please arrive in time for a pre-race briefing in the Bear Branch auditorium at 7:10 AM.
-When you arrive, park near the Bear Branch Nature Center, which is the building on your right at the top of the hill beside the parking lot, and make your way inside the building.
-If the parking lot becomes full, please park as directed along the outside perimeter of the parking lot and entrance road, and if you park here, please pull as far off the pavement on the shoulder as is practical.
+When you arrive, please park as directred by the Parking Czar.
+Parking is limited and we appreciate your cooperation.
 The Bear Branch Nature Center will remain open to the public during our race, and we need to allow access for, and be courteous to, the public.

 Post-Race: After the race, celebrate your accomplishment and swap lies with everyone else while you warm up with hot food and drinks in the Bear Branch auditorium.
 The park has a no alcohol policy.